 You can describe IT services in two ways.
 My book, The Tech Contracts Handbook, calls them “task-driven descriptions” and “outcome-driven descriptions.”
 (See Chapter I.F.)
 Task-driven descriptions outline the vendor’s tasks but don’t say what those tasks are supposed to achieve.
 For instance, “Vendor shall provide 10 consultants 40 hours per week to assist Customer with system integration.”
 That description leaves out requirements for the outcome of the work: the “integration.”
 Or, “Vendor shall provide technical support by telephone during Business Hours.”
 Again, the outcome isn’t listed: the goal of the tech support.
 Task-driven descriptions work best when the vendor provides bodies — people — with no little or no responsibility for the outcome of their work.

 Outcome-driven descriptions describe vendor’s work product.
-“Vendor shall develop the system described on Attachment A (Specifications), provide it to Customer on or before the Target Go-Live Date, and maintain it so that it operates according to Attachment A.” The heart of a statement of work like that is the specifications: the technical and functional requirements for the technology.
+“Vendor shall develop the system described on Attachment A (Specifications), provide it to Customer on or before the Target Go-Live Date, and maintain it so that it operates according to Attachment A.” The heart of a statement of work like that is the specifications: the technical and functional requirements for the technology (in Attachment A in our example).
 The description leaves out language about how the vendor achieves the outcome.
 In other words, the SoW has few or no requirements about coordinating subcontractors, numbers or skills of staff, choice or price of resources, etc. An outcome-driven SoW might even leave out timelines, except go-live deadlines — though that’s not necessary.
 (You can break specifications into a series of deliverables due at different times.
 That gives you several outcome-driven descriptions, each with its own milestone deadline.)

 Outcome-Driven Descriptions in Complex SoW’s